Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_40.png
     :align: center

-:red:`Keep the power ON and all servos connected to shield.
+:combo:`red font-bolder:Keep the power ON and all servos connected to shield.
 Do NOT disconnect wiring.`

 Select two legs of different sides as rear legs.
 And install them as below.
 Then install the servo screws.

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_41.png
     :align: center

-:red:`In this step, if you did not cover tape to the holes before, you can turn off Load S1 to install the screw.
+:combo:`red font-bolder:In this step, if you did not cover tape to the holes before, you can turn off Load S1 to install the screw.
 After the screw is installed, turn on the Load S1.`

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_42.png
     :align: center